erincatto/box2c/docs/overview.md

 behavior.
 An object of length 200 pixels would be seen by Box2D as the size of a 45 story building.

-However, you may adjust the unit system in Box2D using the function `b2SetLengthUnitsPerMeter()`.
-You may use this to use pixel based units and you will need to decide how many pixels represent a meter.
-You will also need to figure out reasonable values for gravity, density, force, and torque.
-One of the benefits of using MKS units for physics simulation is that you can use real world values to get reasonable results.

-It is also harder to get support for using Box2D if you change the unit system, because values are harder to communicate and may become non-intuitive.

 > **Caution**:
 > Box2D is tuned for MKS units.
-Keep the size of moving objects roughly
+Keep the size of moving objects larger than 1cm.
-> between 0.1 and 10 meters.
-You'll need to use some scaling system when
+> You'll need to use some scaling system when
 > you render your environment and actors.
 The Box2D samples application
 > does this by using an OpenGL viewport transform.
 Do not use pixel units
 > unless you understand the implications.